AI-SEO & GEO

 For personal brands and solo consultants, this is a structural advantage.
 A clearly attributed individual with a documented expertise history is more citable than anonymous corporate content from a large domain — assuming the technical and content signals are also in place.

-E-E-A-T on Priority Pages
+E-E-A-T on priority pages

 Google’s quality evaluation framework — Experience, Expertise, Authoritativeness, Trustworthiness — applies to AI Overview eligibility in the same way it applies to ranking.
 Pages covering YMYL-adjacent topics (health, finance, legal, professional services) face a higher bar.

-External citations from relevant authoritative sources also strengthen the trustworthiness signal.
-Linking to Google Search Central, peer-reviewed research, or established industry publications is both a user experience improvement and an entity signal.
+Experience signals matter particularly: original analysis, documented client outcomes, and first-person observations carry more E-E-A-T weight than content that restates third-party research without adding perspective.
+External citations from authoritative sources also strengthen the trustworthiness signal — linking to Google Search Central, peer-reviewed research, or established industry publications is both a user experience improvement and an entity signal.

-Schema Markup for AI Overview Inclusion
+Schema markup for AI Overview inclusion

 FAQPage schema maps each question-answer pair in structured data so Google’s systems can extract them without parsing prose.
 The questions in the schema must match the questions visible on the page — mismatches create a trust gap.
 Use JSON-LD format, not microdata.